-Andre Theus is the Director of Marketing at ProductPlan.
+Andre Theus is the Vice President of Marketing at ProductPlan.
 He works closely with customers and prospects to build better product roadmap software.
-Prior to ProductPlan, he was a member of marketing teams at RightScale, Sonos and Citrix.
-Andre received a master in computer science from the Cologne University of Applied Science in Germany.
+Prior to ProductPlan, he was a member of marketing teams at RightScale, Sonos, and Citrix.
+Andre received a master’s in computer science from the Cologne University of Applied Science in Germany.

 Originally published June 28 2016, updated July 28 2020